SAIL Blog

 • Mourning doves

-• The dates vary by district, but in general, migratory bird hunting also takes place during the fall between September and December in Ontario.
-For snow goose and Ross’ goose, considered to be overabundant species, a conservation hunt is also planned in the spring between March 1 and May 31.
+The dates vary by district and the open season depends on the species, but in general, migratory bird and waterfowl hunting takes place during the fall between September and December in Ontario.
+There is also a special conservation harvest period in the spring for snow geese and Ross’s geese, which are considered to be overabundant species.
+The conservation hunt takes place between March 1 and May 31.

-For more information, visit the section on migratory bird hunting in Ontario on the Government of Canada website.
+For more details, visit the section on migratory bird hunting in Ontario on the Government of Canada website.

 What are the possession limits?